+1.9013860715

 Education

-Join us for our new program- Homeschool Days.
+Join is for our second year of Homeschool Days.
 Homeschoolers may pick which days they wish to attend without the hassle of a group scheduling a tour.

 Each day will have a theme as described left.
-Created with the broad age range of homeschool groups in mind, each day will be able to accommodate various age levels and learning styles.
+Created with the broad age range of homeschool groups in mind, each day will be able to accommodate various age levels and learning styles but any student is welcome to join in the activities, not just homeschoolers!

 Each day will max out at 30 students and parents.
 Please use the link below to reserve your spot!